amritmaj/SVM-Tree/README.md

 # SVM Tree
-Implementation of SVM Tree, a clustering algorithm.<br> Also contains an implimentation of SVM from scratch.
+Implementation of SVM Tree, a clustering algorithm.
+Along with some of the datasets used.<br> Also contains an implimentation of SVM from scratch.